systembolaget/Physical-computing-sensor-servo-tutorial-6a-Colour-finder-with-ams-TCS34725-and-HD-1900A/README.md

-# Physical computing sensor servo tutorial - Colour finder with ams TCS34725 and HD-1900A
+# Physical computing sensor servo tutorial - Colour finder and sorter with ams TCS34725 and HD-1900A

-Identifying or sorting colours reliably via their Euclidean distance; reading from a sensor and driving a servo with millis() and ISR - say goodbye to blocking delay()
+Identifying and sorting colours reliably via their Euclidean distance; reading from a sensor and driving a servo with millis() and an ISR, saying goodbye to blocking delay()

 ### Result